beemesh/beemesh.io/README.md

 A Kademlia based DHT peer to peer mesh has been alive since 2005.
 Measurements from the year 2013 show a volume of 10 to 25 million subscribers with a daily volatility of around 10 million.
 The peer to peer mesh naturally prefers participiants beeing alive for longer over newer entrants.

-Upranking the peer to peer mesh over infrastructure state management enables a massive scale-out of stateless based long-lasting processing and functions.
+Priorisation the peer to peer mesh over infrastructure state management enables a massive scale-out of stateless based long-lasting processing and functions.
+Stateless workload is notified by a publish/subscribe pattern where peers congregate around topics they are interested in.
 State management is solely required by stateful workload.
 As such, the problem context shrinks to a transient state machine exactly matching the workload lifecycle.

 ## Policies
 Peer to peer mesh policies allows you to make long-lasting processing or functions act as a resilient system through controlling how they communicate with each other as well as with external services.